Robust spectral preconditioning for high-P\'{e}clet number convection-diffusion: Numerical results

 which has negative divergence and yields an indefinite problem with a grid P\'{e}clet number of approximately $3\,000$.
 We employ homogeneous Dirichlet boundary conditions everywhere on $\boundary$ and define a Gaussian-like source term

 In all simulations, we partition the domain in equally-sized subdomains and choose the number of basis functions per subdomain adaptively via different threshold parameters $\evalMax$.
-For comparison, we also solve the system using a coarse space defined by multiplying the constant and linear functions with the partition of unity on each subdomain such that we obtain three basis functions per subdomain.
+In addition, we also compare our method with another two-level hybrid RAS preconditioner, in which the coarse space is defined by multiplying the constant and linear functions with the partition of unity on each subdomain such that we obtain $\dimDomain + 1$ basis functions per subdomain.
 We refer to this as the partition of unity (PoU) coarse space (see e.g.\ \cite[Section 4.2]{Sarkis2003,DoleanJolivetNataf2015}).
 In all cases, GMRES is run until a residual reduction of $\errTol = 10^{-8}$ or a maximum number of $1\,000$ iterations is achieved.

 We observe robustness of our method for very high numbers of subdomains even when using lower-dimensional coarse spaces (\Cref{tab:largescale}).
 By choosing smaller thresholds $\evalMax$, the number of GMRES iterations can be kept smaller at the cost of a higher-dimensional coarse space.
 On the other hand, the preconditioner with the PoU coarse space converges very slowly.
 When the method is terminated after $1\,000$ iterations, a residual reduction of only $10^{-2}$ is obtained in all cases.